 We all single-filed onto the plane once our group was called.
-The mothers all leaked off towards the front, then Weston and Dr Greene, and then Dr Becker and my dad.
-And finally it was just me, Laura, and Becker.
+The mothers all pealed off towards the front, then Weston and Dr Greene, and then Dr Becker and my dad.
+And finally it was just me and Becker holding Laura back by her tiny little hands while she started to scream "I miss you already" to her brother as he pushed his large backpack under the seat with help from a very patient Dr Greene.

 I found our seats and began to sit in the window seat I was assigned when Laura said "no!"
 And rushed past me.
 "I want to see the ocean!"
 She whined as she buckled herself into the window seat.